 Woodworking professionals are committed to their trade long-term, and use their skills, time and tools to earn a living by making things for clients, customers or employers in accordance with an agreed-to design, specifications, cost, and schedule, normally formalized in a written contract.
 Therefore, unlike the talented amateur or hobbyist, financial, schedule, and contractual factors place a professional under constant pressure; If he fails to deliver the promised work product consistent with his promise he will suffer serious financial and reputational consequences.

-By contrast, an amateur woodworker may be skilled and even routinely do museum-quality work, but without a cost, time and quality commitment to a paying customer, he has little at risk so tool inefficiency and failure to deliver on-time can only make things unpleasant, not catastrophic.
+By contrast, an amateur woodworker may be skilled and even routinely do museum-quality work, but lacking a legal commitment to a paying customer for cost, time and quality he has little at risk so tool inefficiency and failure to deliver on-time can only make things unpleasant, not catastrophic.

 So what does this have to do with woodworking tools you say?
 Glad you asked.